mcity/TeraSim-Service/README.md

       "command_type": "set_state",
       "data": {
          "position": [112, 45.85],
+         "lonlat": [-96.21622, 29.759548],

          "speed": 0.0
       }
    }
    ```
+   **Note**:
+   - Either use `position` or `lonlat` in the data field, but not both at the same time
+   - `position` represents coordinates in the SUMO map coordinate system
+   - `lonlat` represents GPS coordinates in decimal degrees format (longitude, latitude)
+   - For vehicles, `position` or `lonlat` denotes the front bumper center of the vehicle
+   - `speed` is measured in meters per second (m/s)

    **Response**:
    - **200 OK**: Confirms that the command was successfully sent.